lbillingham/tuple-sum-filter/NotesLog.md

 test_input1_triplets     384.6154 (70.36)    386.5000 (62.04)    385.4776 (68.00)    0.8287 (8.14)     385.4333 (68.13)    1.5047 (11.67)         2;0    2.5942 (0.01)          5           1
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

+## if you want to go faster

+We're going to have to break apart the itertools into the underlying nested loops
+before we can mess with the aglo.

+but 1st lets split out the float-y bits of the tests, because i think we might want to
+make it easier to stop supporting floats and lose those tests.